lauragabrielson/Leaflet_Challenge/README.md

 Include popups that provide additional information about the earthquake when a marker is clicked.

-Create a legend that will provide context for your map data.
+Create a legend that will provide context for map data.

-Your visualization should look something like the map above.